 Employee Spotlight: Mike Nicholls

 What does it take to lead a global authority on engineering safety?
-For over a decade, AMC’s own Michael Nicholls hasn’t just been ensuring our Servo Drives meet compliance; he’s been at the helm of the IEEE Product Safety Engineering Society (PSES), shaping the standards that the entire electronics industry lives by.
-From partnering with Purdue University to navigating the "Wild West" of AI regulation, Mike’s global influence has ensured that AMC remains at the absolute cutting edge of reliability.
+For over 26 years, AMC’s own Michael Nicholls hasn’t just been ensuring our Servo Drives meet compliance; he’s been at the helm of the IEEE Product Safety Engineering Society (PSES), helping other Engineers understand the standards that the entire electronics industry lives by.
+Navigating the "Wild West" of regulation, Mike’s global understanding has ensured that AMC remains at the absolute cutting edge of reliability.

 Michael Nicholls: Shaping the Future of Global Engineering